Beta flash

 10essentials

-That part of your climbing gear you don't
+That part of your climbing gear you

 want to leave at home.